patbec/ansible-proxmox/README.md

 ## Webserver

 Proxmox provides access to the API and web interface via port `8006`.
-To offer access via the standard HTTPS port `443`, NGINX is installed in the light version.
+To offer access via the standard HTTPS port, NGINX is installed in the light version.

 NGINX requires a valid certificate, this can be configured via the interface under [ACME](https://pve.proxmox.com/wiki/Certificate_Management).
 After the correct setup, Proxmox will manage the certificate and renew it automatically.
-NGINX will use this certificate and **automatically reload it after a renewal by Proxmox**.See the next step for technical details.
+NGINX will use this certificate and **automatically reload it after a renewal by Proxmox**.
+See the next step for technical details.

 ## How it works